Latest update

 Please join us in praying for the following:

-• Provision for the many families struggling to find employment in the current economic crisis.
+• Pray for provision for the many families struggling to find employment in the current economic crisis.

-• Wisdom and confidence for students preparing for their exams and returning to their studies.
+• Pray for wisdom and confidence for students preparing for their exams and returning to their studies.

-• Provision and strength for families in poverty who are worst affected by skyrocketing inflation.
+• Pray for provision and strength for families in poverty who are worst affected by skyrocketing inflation.

-• Wisdom and discernment for Sri Lankan leaders as they make decisions.
+• Pray for wisdom and discernment for Sri Lankan leaders as they make decisions.

-• Peace and encouragement for the local partners as they continue serving and supporting the children and families in their communities.
+• Pray for peace and encouragement for the local partners as they continue serving and supporting the children and families in their communities.

 The provision of food in Sri Lanka